Frequently Asked Questions

 Do you provide catering?

-You bet we do.
+For in-room multi-client sessions, you bet we do.
 Start with a breakfast even better than at home (Nespresso® coffee, fresh orange juice, fresh fruits, fresh mini-French pastries…), and lunches at a variety of cool, delicious restaurants.

 Do you provide computers?